NBakaev/hishop/README.md

  - you can not pass `--name hishop1`.
 This is unic container name.
 Instead container id will used provided.
  - you can replace `nbakaev/hishop-api-backend:0.2.2-RELEASE_build.127763392` to another version.
 All [version are here on docker hub](https://hub.docker.com/r/nbakaev/hishop-api-backend/tags/)
+ - `-p 5555:5555` by default docker create fully independent network environment with ports that are not hosts (see linux [cgroups](https://en.wikipedia.org/wiki/Cgroups)).
+`-p 5555:5555` option map container port 5555 to host than make available service outside.

 #### Program arguments